mklasby/ensf-444/README.md

 ### Repo tour
 * Labs will be placed in subdirectories name as `lab-#` where `#` is the lab number.
 There will be 9 labs in total.
 * Solutions to labs will be placed in `./solutions` as well as on D2L.
 * Participation marks are awarded for labs.
-You have two options to receive the mark for each lab:
-    1. Attend the lab as scheduled and write your name and UCID on google document that will be provided
+Attend the lab as scheduled and write your name and UCID on google document that will be provided.
-    2. Complete lab notebook *before* the scheduled lab and submit via email to me: mklasby AT ucalgary DOT ca
 * `./data` is used to store datasets we will be using for the labs.
 Note that files contained in this directory will not be synced with remote repo.

 ### Integration with Google Collab